nadiao9188/github-tutorial/README.md

 ---
 ## Repository Setup
-Now that you have all your accounts set up, it is time to make your first repository on cloud9, repo for short. but before you do this , we will create a remote.
-A remote is a repository that is not on cloud9 and acts as a backup to your local repo (cloud9 in this scenario).
-You will be able to send your changes to your remote repo and will appear on your github account.
+Now that you have all your accounts set up, it is time to make your first repository on cloud9 (repo for short).
+But before you do this, we have to create a remote.
+A remote repo is a repository on Github that allows you to store your code from you local repo (cloud9 in this scenario).
+It acts as a backup to your local repo.

-##### To create a remote repo . . .
+#### To create a remote repo . . .
 * Go to your github account and on the top-right, click the "+" sign and click "New repository"
-* Name it the **exact same name** as your repo on cloud9, or else it will not work
+* Name it the **exact same name** as a repo on your cloud9 that has the code you want to push (This is discussed in the Workflow and Commands section) to Github, or else it will not work
 * Click "Create repository"
   * If you were asked to verify your email, do it.
 If it did not, continue to the next steps

+**You now have a remote repo!**

+Now you have to make the bridge between Github and cloud9 so you can start pushing your commits.
-* Click "SSH" and where it says "…or push an existing repository from the command line", copy and paste the lines under it into the command line one by one
+* Click "SSH" and where it says "…or push an existing repository from the command line", copy and paste the lines under it into the command line on cloud9 one by one

-*
+**You have now created the connection between your local and remote repos and can now make a repository in cloud9**

 #### To make your first repo, type in the following to the command line (one at a time)
 * `cd ~/workspace`
 * `mkdir first-repo` (makes a new folder calles "first-repo")
 * `cd first-repo` (Goes into the new folder)
 * `git init` (this makes the folder a repository)

-##### You now have your first repo!
+**You now have your first repo!**

+#### Creating your first repo . . .
+To create your first README file, all you have to do is to type the command  `touch README.md` into the command line.
-##### To add your first README file, type into the command line . . .
+#### To edit, add, and commit your file, one by one type into the command line . . .
-* `touch README.md`
 * `c9 README.md` (opens the README file)
   * Type in anything you want in the opened file (Ex: "This is my first repo")
-* `cd add README.md` (adds the new changes to the staging area to me commited)
+* `cd add README.md` (adds the new changes to the staging area to be commited)
-* What would be a good commit message?
 * `git commit -m "create readme"` (Makes a snapshot of the current code)
   * In the quotation mark, write a message in the present-tense that relates to the changes you made.
 Ex: "Type my first line on README.md")
 ##### You have now made your first commit!

 ---
 ## Workflow & Commands